 Types of Anomalies

-2. Contextual Anomalies: Data points that are anomalous in a specific context.
-For example, higher sales during a particular holiday season might be expected, but the same increase during a non-peak period would be considered an anomaly.
+- Contextual Anomalies: Data points that are anomalous in a specific context.
+Higher sales during a holiday season might be expected, but the same increase during a non-peak period may be considered an anomaly.

-3. Collective Anomalies: A collection of data points that are anomalous when considered together.
-For example, a series of consecutive days with unusually low user engagement might indicate a broader issue.
+- Collective Anomalies: A collection of data points that are anomalous when considered together.
+A series of consecutive days with unusually low user engagement might indicate a broader issue.

 Anomalies Examples